tperrut/boleto-api/README.md

 ## Information

 - Spring boot automatically provides an embedded Tomcat server and a persistence layer based on Hibernate (as JPA provider).
-- Data are automatically stored in an in-memory database.
-Changes are lost after restarting the application.

 - All REST endpoints *can be tested locally with the Swagger* UI frontend: